Monitoring of a Threatening Phenomenon Endangering Soil and Climate by Scientists

 A recent study published in Trends in Microbiology has found that dehydration can lead to a dangerous phenomenon that releases more carbon dioxide from the soil, ultimately contributing to climate change.
 Dr. Stephen Allison, the lead author of the study and a microbial ecologist, explains that soil microbes like bacteria and fungi are highly adaptable to drought conditions, and they consume carbon in the soil and release it back into the atmosphere as carbon dioxide.
 Drought can potentially disrupt the balance of the carbon cycle as it slows plant growth more than microbes, causing carbon loss, increasing the risk of soil erosion, and reducing soil quality.
 Additionally, over time, severe droughts can cause the fertile soil to deteriorate and transform into desert-like conditions, leading to a decrease in crop production.

 Alison highlights a paradox that the research team faced while conducting their study.
 During the experiment, a massive fire and a windstorm damaged the plants and the soil used to simulate drought conditions in Southern California.
-A possible contributor to these events could be due to climate change, ironically the same phenomenon they sought to study.
+A possible contributor to these events might be due to climate change, ironically the same phenomenon they sought to study.

 To resolve this issue, Allison suggests that farmers and land managers reduce disturbances from human activities like tillage, pollution, and livestock.
 This approach can help maintain diverse microbiomes in the soil, aiding in plant resistance to drought and synthesizing soil carbon.
 Promoting the growth of beneficial microbes that thrive under drought conditions can potentially help farmers and land managers develop better strategies to conserve soil carbon and improve crop production despite extreme drought conditions.